 You’re watching television and up pops one of those commercials to “help you” pick a Medicare plan.

-By “those” commercials, we mean ads that feature a celebrity spokesperson who is pitching a particular company’s Medicare plan.
+By ‘those’ commercials, we mean ads that feature a celebrity spokesperson (Joe Namath and William Shatner being the most common) who is pitching a particular company’s Medicare plan.
 The spokesperson in question is probably someone you remember from years past.
-He or she could be a former athlete, a singer you liked “back in the day” or an actor who played a supporting role on a television show you loved once upon a time.
+He or she could be a former athlete, a singer you liked ‘back in the day’ or an actor who played a supporting role on a television show you loved once upon a time.

-A quarterback who got sacked thousands of times, an actor who played a quirky neighbor on a sitcom, or a singer who had a hit when you were in high school?
+A quarterback who got sacked, an actor who played a quirky neighbor on a sitcom, or a singer who had a hit when you were in high school?
 Why should you think they know much about selecting something as important as picking a Medicare plan?

 Why have the advertisers selected those spokespeople to pitch their Medicare products?
 You already know why.
-The advertisers think that people who are old enough to be receiving Medicare will be influenced by celebrities who were popular 30, 40 or even 50 years ago.
+The advertisers are betting that you’ll be influenced by celebrities to make a decision.
 But as you have already concluded on your own, there is no reason to allow yourself to be influenced by them.
 The advertiser is only using them to establish an emotional connection with you.